The Two Witnesses and the Reformation

 The Reformation era did not only change doctrines and institutions; it formed consciences.
 Communities that lived through censorship, exile, imprisonment, and execution did not emerge neutral.
 As historians have noted, centuries of suppression left a deep imprint on Protestant memory, shaping how later confessions and writers spoke about Roman claims to supremacy.
 One historian observed that this period “printed on Protestant minds the indelible conviction that Catholicism was a bloody and treacherous religion.”
 Used carefully, such language is not a slogan but a historical diagnosis—describing the psychological and confessional weight borne by people who had learned, through suffering, what enforced religious unity could cost.

 Revelation itself does not ask the reader to weaponize that memory.
-It asks the reader to understand it—with long-suffering patience and humility.
+It asks the reader to calmly understand it with long-suffering patience and humility.

 Reading what follows